cp3a/cp3a.github.io/ACL Leadership Roles/index.md

----
-layout: default
-title: Service to the Association for Computational Linguistics
+# Service to the Association for Computational Linguistics
----

-# Service

 Computational Linguistics Journal, member of Computational Linguistics (CL) reviewer team from August 1, 2024 – June 30, 2026